 Perhaps you’d like to work as a director of business development or a Public Health Supervisor in disaster planning.
 You may prefer leading a team of oncology or rehabilitation specialists at a specialized treatment center.
 The options for careers are quite diverse when you earn your Master’s degree in Nevada, especially if you choose from one of the on campus or online MHA programs listed below.

 According to Nevada’s leading healthcare experts, the healthcare system is expected to undergo radical changes, especially in the area of Medical Tourism.
 A wide range of leadership and management positions can become available to qualified applicants, who have advanced education.
-The US Bureau of Statistics projects a 22 percent increase in qualified Healthcare Administrators by 2020.
+In Nevada, jobs in this field are projected to increase by 30 percent between 2018 and 2028.